MaJerle/lwow/README.md

 Fresh contributions are always welcome.
 Simple instructions to proceed::

 1. Fork Github repository
-2. Respect [C style & coding rules](https://github.com/MaJerle/c-code-style) used by the library
+2. Follow [C style & coding rules](https://github.com/MaJerle/c-code-style) already used in the project
 3. Create a pull request to develop branch with new features or bug fixes

 Alternatively you may: